Format a presentation for another language in Keynote on Mac

 Set up a keyboard or other input source for another language

-At the top of your screen, choose Apple menu > System Preferences > Keyboard > Input Sources.
+macOS 12 or earlier: Choose Apple menu > System Preferences > Keyboard > Input Sources.

 Click at the bottom of the left column, choose the keyboard you want to use, then click Add.

-Select the checkbox next to “Show Input menu in menu bar.”
+Turn on or select the checkbox next to “Show Input menu in menu bar.”

 For more information about input sources, click Help in the menu at the top of your screen, then search for “input sources.”

 If Keynote is open, quit Keynote and reopen it so that it recognizes the source.